LaverdeS/End_to_End_Code_Generation/README.md

 ## Description

-Same implementation as [Machine Translation](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/21_Machine_Translation.ipynb).
+Adaptation of [Machine Translation](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/21_Machine_Translation.ipynb) neural network.
 I am considering sequences of words and not of single characters.
 An encoder which maps the source-text to a "thought vector" that summarizes the text's contents, which is then input to the second part of the neural network that decodes the "thought vector" to the destination-text.

 ### Encoder
 Neural Networks cannot work directly on text-data.
 We use a two-step process to convert text into numbers that can be used in a neural network.
 #### Tokenizer
 Convert each word to an integer-token.
+It also reverses the order of the words because this could increase, said in
-##### Output
+##### [Output]

 #### Embedding
 Convert each integer-token to a vector of floating-point values.
 The embedding is trained alongside the rest of the neural network to map words with similar semantic meaning to similar vectors of floating-point values.
-#### Output
+##### [Output]

 **These embedding-vectors can then be input to the Recurrent Neural Network, which has 3 GRU-layers.**